S3-working-group/s3-practical-guide/src/co-creation-and-evolution/qualifying-organizational-drivers.md

 ## Qualifying Organizational Drivers

-Some situations might be helpful to address in the context of an organizations primary driver, others are not within an organization's domain.
+Some situations might be helpful to address in the context of an organizations primary driver.
+Others are not within an organization's domain.

 A simple way to qualifying organizational drivers is by checking: